krahets/hello-algo/en/docs/chapter_sorting/quick_sort.md

 <u>Quick sort</u> is a sorting algorithm based on the divide and conquer strategy, known for its efficiency and wide application.

 The core operation of quick sort is "pivot partitioning," aiming to: select an element from the array as the "pivot," move all elements smaller than the pivot to its left, and move elements greater than the pivot to its right.
-Specifically, the pivot partitioning process is illustrated as follows.
+Specifically, the pivot partitioning process is illustrated in Figure 11-8.

 1. Select the leftmost element of the array as the pivot, and initialize two pointers `i` and `j` at both ends of the array.
 2. Set up a loop where each round uses `i` (`j`) to find the first element larger (smaller) than the pivot, then swap these two elements.